abelosorio/how-to-become-a-senior-web-developer/README.md

 ## How to contribute - Please do it!

-Give your opinion.
+Give your opinion [**here**](https://github.com/abelosorio/how-to-become-a-senior-web-developer/issues/1).
 I think we could build a helpful list for anyone.
 Whatever language or technologies you use, we all need to know the basics, and that is what this list is.
 The basis, or the general topics we all need to know.
 And to know it very well.

 # The list